migophotos/smart-ui-react-demo/README.md

 4. Open your browser and navigate to http://localhost:5173/ to explore the Interactive Builder.

-# 🏗 Architecture Overview
+## 🏗 Architecture Overview

-Instead of creating a separate React component for each widget, this project uses a powerful Universal Hook Pattern: useSmartWidget.js: Analyzes the incoming React state (Props) and transforms it into the specific payload structure (opt and targets) expected by the SmartWidgets base class.
-It bypasses React's virtual DOM to update the SVG nodes directly via the controller's update() method for maximum performance.
+Instead of creating a separate React component for each widget, this project uses a powerful **Universal Hook Pattern**:

+* **`useSmartWidget.js`**: Analyzes the incoming React state (Props) and transforms it into the specific payload structure (`opt` and `targets`) expected by the SmartWidgets base class.
+It bypasses React's virtual DOM to update the SVG nodes directly via the controller's `update()` method for maximum performance.
-SmartWidget.jsx: The UI wrapper that renders the required Custom HTML Element (e.g., <smart-ui-pie>) and binds the hook to its ref.
+* **`SmartWidget.jsx`**: The UI wrapper that renders the required Custom HTML Element (e.g., `<smart-ui-pie>`) and binds the hook to its `ref`.

-📜 License
+## 📜 License

-This project and the underlying SmartUI library are licensed under the MIT License.
+This project and the underlying SmartUI library are licensed under the **MIT License**.
 Copyright © 2018-2026 Michael Goyberg.
 All rights reserved.